ih8-Snow/Zomato-Dashboard-Using-PowerBI/README.md

 Expand into New Markets: Identify cities with high potential for growth and explore expansion opportunities.

 ## Overall, this Zomato sales dashboard empowers data-driven decision making by providing insights into sales performance, customer behavior, and areas for improvement.
 By leveraging these insights, Zomato can enhance customer satisfaction, optimize operations, and drive business growth.
-Overall, this Zomato sales dashboard empowers data-driven decision making by providing insights into sales performance, customer behavior, and areas for improvement.
-By leveraging these insights, Zomato can enhance customer satisfaction, optimize operations, and drive business growth.